Oenanthe fluviatilis: Taxonomy

 Coleman initially reported his observations to Charles Babington who, in 1843, cautiously added it to his Manual of British Botany as Oenanthe phellandrium var. fluviatilis Bab., adding that it might in fact be a full species.
 The following year it was elevated to species status by Coleman (with Babington's encouragement).
 He described it as differing from fine-leaved water-dropwort by its 'delight' in running water, the presence of stolons (stems that root at the nodes), differences in leaf shape, and its larger fruits.

 Because it was originally described as a variety, the type specimen refers to that (the basionym), rather than Coleman's species.
 A lectotype has recently been nominated by M.J.Y.
 Foley, of a specimen collected by Coleman from the River Lea near Hertford in 1841.

 There are no subspecies of river water-dropwort, but one form has been described: O. fluviatilis f. submersus, in Denmark, but it has not been widely adopted.
 No hybrids are recorded.

 Its chromosome number is 2n = 22 (based on British specimens).

-The generic name "Oenanthe" comes from the Greek οίνος, "wine" and άνθος, "flower", not because the flowers have the scent of wine, but because of the intoxication caused by a related species, hemlock water-dropwort.
+The generic name Oenanthe, which comes from the Ancient Greek οίνος, "wine" and άνθος, "flower", was used in ancient times for certain Mediterranean plants and later adopted to describe this genus.
 The epithet "fluviatilis" is derived from the Latin word for river, fluvius.
 "Dropwort" is a reference to the tubers produced amongst the roots of certain other species in the genus, although they are not prominent in this plant.